August 5, 2025

 -

-Develop a comprehensive understanding of the ways in which health disparities, biases, and systemic inequities manifest in underrepresented and marginalized populations and communities.
+Develop a comprehensive understanding of the ways in which health disparities manifest in populations and communities with less access to resources and opportunities.

 -

-Analyze the impact of social determinants of health disparities and inequities in higher education settings, and explore strategies to address them through health promotion initiatives.
+Analyze the impact of social determinants of health disparities in higher education settings, and identify strategies to address them through health promotion initiatives.

 -

-Discuss the ways in which power differentials operate, are experienced, and are reinforced in the health promotion process at individual, group, community, institutional, and global levels.
+Discuss the ways in which position differentials operate, are experienced, and are reinforced in the health promotion process at individual, group, community, institutional, and global levels.

 -

-Explore innovative approaches and best practices for promoting health equity and well-being while reducing systemic inequities in diverse settings and communities.
+Explore innovative approaches and best practices for promoting health and well-being for all while reducing barriers to access in all campus settings and communities.

 -

-Discuss how social, political, and historical movements have shaped health promotion strategies to intentionally address systems of power, privilege, and oppression in higher education settings.
+Discuss how social, political, and historical movements have shaped health promotion strategies to intentionally address systems and settings in higher education.

 -